Appdynamics/postgresql-monitoring-extension/README.md

 **Note**: Configure the AppDynamics Machine Agent prior to installing this monitoring extension.

-1. In the \<machine agent home>/monitors directory create a directory for the PostgreSQL monitoring extension.
-2. Extract the postgresql.tar.gz to the new directory.
+1. Run ant package.
+Deploy the PostgreSQLMonitor.zip file found in 'dist' into the <machine agent home>/monitors directory.

+> cd <machine agent home>/monitors/
+> unzip PostgreSQLMonitor.zip

 3. Edit the monitor.xml and update:

 	a.
 Change \<execution-frequency-in-seconds\> if the default value of 60 seconds is not required.
 This defines how often the monitor should